brunustavares/wiser_Py/wiseflow/Sentinel_F.md

 - **Administrative Alerts**: Sends email notifications to administrators when new event types are discovered, allowing for their review and classification.
 - **Relevant Event Reporting**: Identifies and reports on specific, pre-defined "relevant" events to management, providing timely alerts on critical student activities.
 - **Typing Speed Anomaly Detection**: Monitors `CHARACTERS_TYPED` events to identify sudden, unusual increases in typing speed, which could indicate suspicious activity.
-- **Prolonged Inactivity Detection**: Detects and reports instances where students exhibit prolonged periods of inactivity during a flow, based on event timestamps.
+- **Prolonged Inactivity Detection**: Detects and reports instances where students exhibit prolonged periods of inactivity during a flow, based on event timestamps, excluding students who have already submitted their work.
+- **End-of-Session Summaries**: When the last active exam for the day concludes, a summary of all events reported during that monitoring period is automatically sent to management.
-- **Daily Summaries**: Generates and emails a daily summary report of all relevant events detected.
+- **Daily Summaries & No-Show Reporting**: Generates and emails a daily summary report that includes a count of all relevant events detected and a list of any scheduled exams that had no student participation.
 - **JSON Payload Normalization**: Includes a function to validate and standardize JSON payloads before database insertion, ensuring data consistency.
 - **Database Maintenance**: Automatically purges event data older than one year to keep the database size manageable.